jr-db-systems/student-practice-tracker/Sprint 2/Documents/Detailed Project Plan Sprint 3.md

-# Detailed Project Plan Sprint 2
+# Detailed Project Plan Sprint 3

-- Client-side development must loosely resemble initial mock ups created in previous sprint (client side will be created utilizing Vue.js instead of angular 2)

-- A working database instance modeled after our concept's ER mapping hosted on the cloud
+- Client-side development must begin to take shaped such that is starts to be intuitive to know what the page does.

-- Aplication must be able to add and remove entries from the database
+- Aplication must be able to update entries from the database

-When the above requirements are completed the overall project will have reached 50% completion

-- Detailed project plan for sprint 3 must be created
+- Detailed project plan for sprint 4 must be created

+- (Expected but not behind schedule if not achieved) One shall be able to change pages within the app, say without the need of manualy changing the route in the address.